Currency-One/validators/DOCS.md

 <a name="module_Validators.isBirthDateValid"></a>

 ### Validators.isBirthDateValid ⇒ <code>boolean</code>
 <p>Check if value is valid birth date.
-Assumes that human cannot be older than 150 years</p>
+Assumes that human cannot be older than 150 years.
+Date in format YYYY-MM-DD</p>

 **Kind**: static property of [<code>Validators</code>](#module_Validators)